Fiserv/universal-commerce/recipes/HostedPages.md

 **Handle POST from Hosted Pages**

->Once HP is finished, it will send the result app callback URL and redirectUrl (POST URL).
+>Once Hosted Pages is finished, it will send the result app callback URL and redirectUrl (POST URL).
 MAS must implement this api to receive the result body.
 MAS will have to enable CORS on their end to allow access from javascript originating from “int.api.firstdata.com" and "prod.api.firstdata.com”.

 <center><img src="https://raw.githubusercontent.com/Fiserv/universal-commerce/develop/assets/images/HostedPages%20(4).png" alt="HP Diagram" class="center"></center>